Thank you for your response

 Our representative will get in touch with you shortly.

 Calculate monthly Pension & Tax Benefits through Cleartax NPS Calculator.

+In the circular, PFRDA details the process for the fund transfer and asserts that the transfer of funds from your PF or Superannuation to NPS can be done only once for tax exemption benefit.
 This move was proposed by Arun Jaitley in his 2015 Budget speech, which is beneficial for the salaried professionals.

 The Pension Fund Regulatory and Development Authority has stated that the transferred funds from EPF to NPS will not be treated and hence, not taxed.
 You also can’t claim the deduction under the 80CCD for the transferred amount to NPS.
 Under this section, you can claim deduction for a new investment and not for a transfer.

 As an employee, if you terminate the contract and do not take up any other employment with two months with an employer who is registered under EPF, entire fund balance in EPF can be withdrawn in lump-sum.
 This is a beneficial move from the employee’s stand point, as it provides easy liquidity to the employee who can use these funds to start a business or want to use it for any other personal reasons.

 Though the PFRDA has clarified the transfer process, it is however not yet possible for all.
 The EPF scheme states specific circumstances when EPF withdrawal is possible if you take retirement after attaining 55 years of age.
 If you’re migrating from India, or if you’re having permanent or total disability.

 Once you opt for NPS, it means that the subscriber exits from Employees Deposit Linked Insurance and Employees’ Pension Scheme (EPF).
 There still has be more clarity on what will happen to the amount that is deducted towards EPS.

 Our take: We would say that NPS is still fairly new and needs to more clarity to attract employees.
 Until then, EPF is the way to go!